Rosetta Smith

 Rosetta Smith (c.
 1770-1775 – c.
 1825) was an Afro-Trinidadian slave trader and entrepreneur.
-Because of her association with Thomas Picton, the governor of Trinidad accused of abuse against a slave, she has come down in history as a seductress and sinister woman who used her wiles to manipulate the governor.
+Being a mistress of Thomas Picton, the governor of Trinidad, she was depicted as a seductress and sinister woman who used her wiles to manipulate the governor by contemporary sources.
 A reexamination of her life indicates that she was an astute businesswoman who was successful in enlarging her fortunes over at least three decades.

 Early life

 Records of Smith's early life are limited.
 She was rumoured to be a mulattress of French extraction and was in her twenties when Thomas Picton became governor of Trinidad in 1797.
 She was also reputed to have been married and left her spouse because of his financial difficulties.
 By 1798, she had become Picton's mistress and the couple would have four children together.

 Career

 Smith appears with regularity in the Books of Spanish Protocols of Port of Spain, which were the business transaction records held over from the Spanish colonial rule.
 The books were in use until 1813, when the British replaced them with their own recordkeeping system.
 The Protocols and Slave Registers show that she lived in Port of Spain, in an urban environment rather than on a plantation.
 From the time of Picton's arrival in Port of Spain, she and he engaged in slave catching, which was both legal and lucrative.
 Though she traded in property, the majority of her income came from the buying, selling and manumission of slaves.

 Because of her association with Picton, Smith was often vilified by his detractors.
 Picton, though a competent military officer, ruled through fear and brutality.
 After torturing a fourteen-year-old girl by picketing her for theft in 1801, he was removed as Governor of Trinidad in 1803 and returned to England to stand trial.
 The main accuser of Picton, was William Fullarton, who had been appointed as part of a commission to look into the running of Trinidad.
 Fullarton and the pamphleteer Pierre McCallum widely reported that Smith was the instigator of Picton's cruelty, putting forth the view that the governor was under her influence.
 In his report, Fullarton accused Picton and Smith of jailing, punishing and starving maroons and runaways for petty offences and then conducting clandestine sales of them to friends for minimal purchase prices.
 In actuality, the two had a contract with Antonio Vallecilla, an operative of the Intendant of Caracas, who used his cover as an international slave catcher to conduct surveillance on the British.